artefactual-labs/decision-spoa/README.md

 - `frontends/<frontend-name>/` — only evaluated for requests routed through the named HAProxy frontend.
 Use this to loosen or tighten policies for a specific entry point (e.g., admin UI).
 - `backends/<backend-name>/` — highest precedence.
 Use for per-service exceptions (e.g., allow an API endpoint to bypass caches).

 Rules cascade according to scope precedence (**backend ➜ frontend ➜ default ➜ global default**).
-Within a scope, order matters: the first matching rule wins if `terminal: true` is set; otherwise subsequent rules can keep adjusting the bucket/challenge/varnish flags.
+Within a scope, evaluation is ordered and still honours the “first writer wins” behaviour: once a variable is set by an earlier match it stays locked for the rest of the evaluation.
 When a scope has no files for a given engine, evaluation falls back to the next scope automatically.

 Trusted proxy lists follow the same precedence: global entries are always applied, then frontend-specific entries (if the request came through that frontend), and finally backend-specific entries.
 The agent strips every matching trailing hop from `X-Forwarded-For` so rule matching always sees the true client IP.